supreethrao/automated-rota-manager/README.md

 8. GET - `outofoffice` - Gets the out of office schedule for the team

 9. GET - `outofoffice/:name` - Gets the out of office schedule for the specific team member

-## TODO

-- [ ] Create a namespace to host this application along with having an EBS volume to persist the support information
-- [ ] Make it part of a pipeline so that deployment et al can be automated
-- [ ] Create a cron functionality so that this app can post in details of the next person on support and links to confirm and override with reasonable details.
-This will use the slack token and posts into `core-infrastructure` channel everyday at 10 a.m
-- [ ] Edit title in the `core-infrastructure` for the person on support details from the `confirm` and `override` endpoints.
-- [ ] More endpoints to reset the details of a particular team member
-- [ ] Use slack usernames so that the user @ could be used in the slack channel notification
-- [ ] Add more test cases
-- [ ] Support go binary in multiple environments

-## Known issues
-1. When the `override` endpoint is called, the last supported day for the person currently assigned will change to the initial value (`31-12-2006`) which is incorrect.
-Need to put in the logic to obtain the previous time to today that person was assigned on to support